pdabrovska/got-gwent/README.md

 # Game of Thrones Gwent

-The inspiration for this project were two great brands - 'The Witcher' and 'Game of Thrones'.
+The inspiration for this project were two brands - 'The Witcher' and 'Game of Thrones'.
 Game of Thrones Gwent is not a commercial project.

 Gwent is a game where two armies lock in a mortal struggle on the field of battle over a crown of seven kingdoms.